 The last step of class setup provides a Summary of all the content you have chosen to include in the class.

 Please take a moment to note your Class ID.

 Each class created within Surg Tech in Practice will have a unique Class ID.
 It is recommended that you paste your Class ID into your syllabus or learning management system or send it in an email to your students.
 You must provide the unique Class ID to your students in order for them to access your Surg Tech in Practice class, take assignments, and submit their scores to your Gradebook.

 The Class ID will also remain on your Classes page for future reference and will be sent to the e-mail address associated with your account.

 Finalize the Class

-In the Summary tab, you can make any changes to Module Content, Grading Rules, or Test Bank Assignments by clicking the buttons, which will direct you back to the appropriate tab.
+In the Summary tab, you can make any changes to Module Content, Grading Rules, or Test Bank Assignments by clicking the Edit buttons, which will direct you back to the appropriate tab.